Ramezani-07/fzj-kg-pipeline/README.md

 `schema:Person`, `schema:SoftwareSourceCode`, `schema:ScholarlyArticle`, and
 `schema:Dataset` for the same entity types this pipeline produces.

-The `https://schema.org/` namespace (HTTPS) is used throughout — the old `http://schema.org/` form is deprecated in current Linked Data practice.

 The DataCite `resourceTypeGeneral` → schema.org type mapping follows the official **DataCite Metadata Schema 4.4 to Schema.org Mapping** crosswalk: https://doi.org/10.5281/zenodo.7661399